EzioAu/MecAlarm/README.md

 # Installation

+1. Go to https://github.com/MecAtlantiss/MecAlarm/releases/latest to download the latest release.
+2. Exact the "MecAlarm-X.X.X" folder.
+3. **IMPORTANT**: Rename it from "MecAlarm-X.X.X" to just "MecAlarm".
-Go to https://github.com/MecAtlantiss/MecAlarm/releases to download the latest release.
-Once downloaded, extract the addon's folder and place it into the Interfaces/Addons folder of your WoW installation.
+4. Place this folder into the Interface/Addons folder of your WoW installation.

 # Known bugs